SEDS/mangrove/false-positive-catalog/file-close-virtual-method/multi-class/README.md

 Each row of the table gives a "configuration," which shows the namespaces that classes were defined in.
 Either no user-defined namespace was used, or a `test` namespace was used.
 (The `client.cpp` program uses the default global namespace.)
 The `Declared type` and `Actual type` are the object types used by the client.
 (For this code, the declared type is B and the actual type is C.) The last field tells whether CodeSonar gave a `Leak` false positive.

 I simplified my analysis by ignoring other factors (e.g. pointer vs. object access in client, pure vs. non-pure virtual methods, defining methods in separate `cpp` file vs. in the header file, etc.).
-I studied some of these factors elsewhere (see other branches above).
+I studied some of these factors elsewhere ([see other variations](../)).
 This study focuses on namespaces.
 Also, this experiment tests only the low-level `open()`/`close()` functions; I do not test other kinds of resources here.

 A namespace | B namespace | C namespace | Declared type | Actual type | CodeSonar FP?
 --- | --- | --- | --- | --- | ---